Trip Highlights:

 Day 12: Trek to Yara (3,650m) -6 Hours

-Today, from Lo Manthang, you move towards south direction to go past the cliff-top monasteries of Luri Village.
+Today, from Lo Manthang, you move towards the south direction to go past the cliff-top monasteries of Luri Village.
 Then, you follow the dusty off-road up to Lo La Pass (3,950m) by witnessing the last glimpses of the walled city.
 While descending from this pass, you can see the beautiful landscapes surrounded by the arid ridges.
-Now, you cross Dhi La Pass(3,950m) and reach Dhi Village, which has a gompa painted in orange color.
+Now, you cross Dhi La Pass(3,950m) and reach Dhi Village, which has a gompa painted orange color.
 Then, walking past Surkhang and the valley with numerous caves, you reach Yara, which is the last village before the high passes of Damodar Himal.
-Although in an arid landscape of Upper Mustang region, Yara is a fertile village that grows different seasonal vegetables and crops.
-In Yara Village, you can take a short walk to Tashi Kabum, a mysterious cave that houses a stupa and some paintings in the Pala Script.
+Although in an arid landscape of the Upper Mustang region, Yara is a fertile village that grows different seasonal vegetables and crops.
+In Yara Village, you can take a short walk to Tashi Kabum, a mysterious cave that houses a stupa, and some paintings in the Pala Script.

 Day 13: Trek to Tangye (3,340m) – 9 Hours